CVs: an overview

 Draft a Personal Profile (or Career Summary)

 To make the most of this section, you should try to address the following:

-- Your key strengths and attributes.
+- your key strengths and attributes

-- A summary of your experience and brief details of achievements or results relevant to the role.
+- a summary of your experience and brief details of achievements or results relevant to the role

-- Your career goals.
+- your career goals.

 Use clear and positive language

+Incorporate key words and phrases that appear in the job specification.
 Avoid general phrases and clichés such as ‘I work well as part of a team and on my own initiative’.
-Incorporate key words and phrases that appear in the job specification.

-6 Review and check your CV
+Review and proofread your CV

 Check the CV for accuracy, grammar and spelling.
-Ask someone who knows you to look over this or ask an OU Careers Adviser to review it.
+Ask someone who knows you to look over it or ask the OU Careers Team to review it.
 If you know someone who works in the same sector, their views could be really valuable.

 As a general rule, if the information is not relevant to the needs of the employer as specified in the person specification then do not include it in your application.
 This is not the entire story of your life, just the parts that are relevant to that employer.